 Their long tails help them to balance as they jump from tree to tree.

-What Is The Best Time To Spot Bushbabies?
+What Is The Best Time To Spot Galagos in Kibale National Park?

-Putting in mind that Bushbabies are nocturnal primates, they can be spotted during night-guided forest walks.
-These big-eyed primates spend the day sleeping in tree hollows and thick vegetation.
+Putting in mind that Bushbabies in Kibale are nocturnal primates, they can be only spotted during night-guided forest walks.
+These big-eyed Monkeys spend the day sleeping in tree hollows and thick vegetation.

-In most cases, Nagapies often come out of their hidings around 7-8 pm to feed basically on insects and fruits, etc.
+In most cases, Nagapies often come out of their hiding around 7-8 pm to feed basically on insects and fruits, etc.

-With the help of your ranger guide in Kibale, you’ll trace the baby-like cry of a Bushbaby in a tree canopy.
+With the help of a ranger guide in Kibale park, you’ll trace the baby-like cry of a Bushbaby in a tree canopy.
 After, you’ll shine a powerful torch into its eyes and get to see its shining huge cat-like eyes.

-Naturally, Galagos are only active and agile at the night, capable of jumping 3-5m (from tree to tree) in a hunt for their prey.
+Naturally, the Galagos in Kibale National Park are only active and agile at the night.
+They can jump 3-5m (from tree to tree) in a hunt for their prey.

-Even though Bushbabies are lovable with their large saucer-like eyes, they don’t make good pets and it’s unlawful to own one in most states.
+Well, though Nagapies are adorable creatures, they don’t make good pets and it’s unlawful to own one in most states.

-Please note that Galagos are not easy to tame, they pee on their hands and spread the urine around.
+Please note that Bushbabies are not easy to tame, they pee on their hands and spread the urine around.
 Also, they make loud unique baby-like sounds that can even wake the dead!

 More so, Bushbabies can catch diseases that are no longer harmful to humans like flu and cough.
 To them, they can be painful and fatal.